What is Submarine communications cable?

 Types of Submarine fiber cables:

-There are two types of Submarine fiber cables: unrepeatered and repeatered.
+There are two types of Submarine fibre cables: unrepeatered and repeatered.

 How Fibre optic cables are placed under the ocean?